5 min read

 Basic Bookkeeping Costs – Part Time vs. Full Time vs. Outsourced

 If basic bookkeeping is all that your company needs at this stage, you’ll need to decide whether to do the bookkeeping in-house or if you should outsource.
-If you decide to hire and manage a bookkeeper you’ll also have to decide whether the position is part-time or requires a full time, full charge bookkeeper.
+If you decide to hire and manage a bookkeeper you’ll also have to decide whether the position is part-time or requires full time.
 If you decide to outsource, there are a few ways to go including local bookkeeping services, local CPA firms that offer bookkeeping services and specialized, national outsourced bookkeeping firms.
 Let’s look into three different options your company could consider to fill this need...

 Part-Time Bookkeeping for Small to Medium Businesses